felixf3600/pong/README.md

 multikey puts keyspressed in an object that is used to to turn on and off variables for easy haterndling. these variables will get checked to move the paddles, pause the game, end the game. multiballs and shooting are implemented so once coded the keys will work.

+### Canceling game screen

+created a end screen with instrustions to refresh page in order to restart

 ### multiball thru buttons

 ### multiball thru time